 Moonspinner continued.
 “We start out completey open to the idea, but as we go though life, we are told that we’re not supposed to see things, we’re not supposed to hear things, we’re not supposed to know things.
 We start thinking it can’t be real so I shut it down.”

 But that changed when she 12, as she started having mood swings and couldn’t figure out why.
 A good guess would be that she was going through puberty.
 She had entered a fragile time where developing children leave behind the elementary school mentality of most classmates getting along in order to gravitate toward cliques.
 It is a time of change and new experiences so it can be simultaneously frightening and exhilarating, and those living it are left with a 12-year-old’s ability to comprehend and process it all.
-But this is a rational explanation, which the audience had not come for, nor was the presenter prepared to deliver one.
+But this is a rational explanation, which the audience had not come for, nor was the presenter prepared to deliver.

 “I figured out that my empathic abilities were coming back,” Moonspinner told us.
 “It would take the form of my arm hurting and then finding out the person I was speaking with had had a sports injury in the same place.”

 These experiences are explained by the Law of Truly Large Numbers.
 With billions of people undertaking several hundred actions per day, the normal goings on will sometimes lead to circumstances such as the arm story.
 Events like this happen coincidentally and require no supernatural explanation.
-Believing otherwise comes from selective memory, as Moonspinner is unikely to recall a time that she started hurting and there was no nearby injury victim, or the time she was talking with someone who had a pain she wasn’t receiving in phantom form.
+Believing otherwise comes from selective memory, as Moonspinner is unlikely to recall a time that she started hurting and there was no nearby injury victim, or the time she was talking with someone who had a pain she wasn’t receiving in phantom form.

 She will remember only the incident she described, and because it has meaning to her, she assigns a powerful connection to it.
 This phenomenon known is known as subjective validation.